Battle of Höchst: Aftermath

 Tilly claimed a strategic victory because his army had far fewer losses, despite the fact that Christian of Brunswick had achieved his operational goal of uniting his army with Mansfeld's.
 As a result of the battle, however, his troops were severely demoralised and had also lost most of their equipment, making them more of a liability than a reinforcement.

 Höchst was the decisive battle of the 1622 campaign and signalled the end for "Winter King" Frederick V.

 Shortly after the battle, the combined Protestant forces, now numbering 26,000 strong, positioned themselves on the western bank of the Rhine and ceased to resist the invasion of the Palatinate.

 Frederick cancelled their contract and they were then hired by the Dutch Republic to lift the siege of Bergen-op-Zoom.
-On their way there, they were intercepted by Córdoba's troops in the Battle of Fleurus on August 29 and strategically defeated him despite suffering greater losses.
+On their way there, they were intercepted by Córdoba's troops in the Battle of Fleurus on 29 August, but despite heavy losses, they managed to escape and reach the siege.

 Heidelberg came under siege and despite an 11-week resistance, fell on 15 September.

 With this news, the token English forces under Sir Horace Vere evacuated Mannheim, which fell on 2 November, and moved to the fortress of Frankenthal, which served as a final outpost for Protestant resistance in this area.
 It fell the following year.
 Duke Maximillian now controlled half of the Lower Palatinate and installed Heinrich von Metternich as governor.